 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

-The Destination PD Identifier field shall contain the value of macPeerID, while the Source PD Identifier field shall contain the PD’s own identifier.
-The Destination Address field shall contain the 48-bit address of the PD requesting peering.
-The Source Address field shall contain the value of macAddress.
+The Destination Device ID field shall contain the value of device ID, while the Source Device ID field shall contain the PD’s own device ID.
+The Destination Address field shall contain the 2-byte multicast address and/or 6-byte unicast address of the PD requesting re-peering.
+The Source Address field shall contain the value of 48-bit device address.

 5.3.5 One-to-one de-peering request